ArchiveTeam/warrior4-vm/README.md

 ### Known issues

 * OVA file may not be fully compatible with other virtual machine software.
-  * In this case, you will need to download the vmdk (VMware) or qcow2 (QEMU) disk images and use that as the disk for a new virtual machine.
-Then, configure the machine as described in the next section.
+  * In this case, you will need to download the disk image instead and manually configure a new virtual machine to use them.
+See the next section for details.
 * Some issues may still remain from version 3.

-### Suggested defaults for manual configuration
+### Using the disk images

+Using the disk image directly is intended for advanced cases or when the OVA file is not compatible.

+To use the disk image:

+1. Download the supported format: vmdk (VMware) or qcow2 (QEMU).
+2. Decompress them (unzip/gunzip).
+3. Move the disk image file to where your virtual machines are saved.
+Since the VM software will use this existing file as its storage disk, you may want to keep a copy of the original to avoid having to redownload a new disk image.
+4. Create a new machine and choose the existing disk file that you have downloaded and moved.
+5. Configure the machine as described in the next section.

-If you are manually creating a new virtual machine using a disk image, here are the suggested defaults:
+Here are the suggested defaults:

 | Hardware | Value |
 | -------- | ----- |